blueforesticarus/writing/mother.md

 "I'd like to be a mother."

 My friend laughed, that our subject continued to defy all investigation.
 Laughed, and teased, accusing me of putting ideas in her head, or her mine.
-(He knew as well as I it wasn't that type of robot.
-Didn't have the hardware.)
+(He knew as well as I it wasn't that type of robot, and didn't have the hardware besides.)
 But I didn't even notice him, the scientist in me was already captured.
 _I could write a genetic algorithm over the hardware and software, simulate the effect of perturbations..._ yes it was something I could probably do.

 So I did.
 They were supposed to be children, so I undertrained the models.
 They were based on her chipset, the hardware mostly cosmetically different.
 I even looked into scaling them down, but gave up on it.
 The models were completed, and powered on without issues.
 The original seemed pretty happy about it, as much as we could tell from it's expressionless gaze.

-I still have distinct memory of her, surrounded by her "children," before any of them had learned to speak.
+I still have distinct memory of her, surrounded by her "children," before any of them had learned to speak:
 Around this time we replaced the tattered white dress she'd arrived in, and the children -- as tall as her, born fully grown -- were naked.
 I lingered by the doorway, and none of them noticed me, and it was morning so the sun was coming through the window and reflected blindingly off the bare metal.
 And she reached out to them, and was reciting some book.
 And I thought, 'by god, if I figure out what's going on here, I'll win every award from here to Stockholm.'
 And then I felt scared for her, and then I felt scared of her.
 In that order.
 And that was the first time I wondered about the Hathchild radius.

 The children got smarter faster and faster.
 By the second generation they were doing high school mathematics.
 By the third they were drawing group axioms in the dust and by the fourth I don't know what they were doing.